MicrosoftDocs/Viva/Viva/insights/personal/teams/send-suggestions.md

 * When you're sending a message to yourself
 * When you’re sending a message marked as important or urgent
-* When you’re composing a message during the 30 minutes before the recipients’ or your working hours
+* When you’re composing a message during the 30 minutes before the recipients’ working hours

 >[!Tip]
 >Need to schedule a chat but aren't getting a suggestion?
 You can schedule chats by following the guidance in [Schedule chat messages in Teams](https://support.microsoft.com/en-us/office/schedule-chat-messages-in-teams-2fc5ea77-7bb4-4511-8f59-e62bac1c0f6a#:~:text=Schedule%20chat%20messages%20in%20Teams%201%20Schedule%20your,message%20and%20select%20More%20Options%20%3E%20Edit.%20).